ysabelwang/ysabelwang.github.io/content/roms/index.md

 *You do not need to create a ROMS account to download the source code {style="text-align: left;font-size: 14pt;"}

-## Step 2: Building the upwelling test case
+## Step 2: Build the executable
+In this example, we will use the <a href="https://www.myroms.org/wiki/UPWELLING_CASE">`upwelling` test case that you find on the ROMS Wiki</a>
 #### 1. Navigate to where the upwelling test case is located
 {style="text-align: left;font-size: 14pt;"}